danbourdier/Fortune-and-Favor/goals.md

 Need to ensure that there are pairs of cards that share the same value.
   * Maybe apply logic on render logic.
 Or createDeck?
+  * Or just pass over created deck and reassign values of every second card's value && unique image will evaluate to the previous card's properties!